Multi-Focal Lens Implant

-Lens Implant / Replacement
+Lens Implant and Replacement

-Lens Implant / Replacement
+What is Lens Implant / Replacement?

 Lens Implant / Replacement involves replacement of the natural lens inside the eye with a high-performance lens implant.
 Trifocal lenses and “Extended Depth of Focus” (EDOF) lenses can reliably provide independence from distance, intermediate and near vision glasses.